Fuel and Electricity (Control) Act 1973

-The Fuel and Electricity (Control) Act 1973 was an Act of the Parliament of the United Kingdom which empowered the Secretary of State to control the production, supply, acquisition and use of petroleum, petroleum derived products, substances used as fuel, and electricity.
+The Fuel and Electricity (Control) Act 1973 (c.
+67) was an act of the Parliament of the United Kingdom which empowered the Secretary of State to control the production, supply, acquisition and use of petroleum, petroleum derived products, substances used as fuel, and electricity.

 Background

 The Yom Kippur War in the Middle East created considerable uncertainty over oil supplies and prices.
 Furthermore, industrial action had taken place in the UK electricity power industry and the coal industry engendering further uncertainty about supplies.

-A short enabling Act allowed the Secretary of State for Trade and Industry and President of the Board of Trade to temporarily control the production, supply, acquisition and use of petroleum and petroleum products and any other substance used as fuel, and the production, supply and use of electricity.
+A short enabling act allowed the Secretary of State for Trade and Industry and President of the Board of Trade to temporarily control the production, supply, acquisition and use of petroleum and petroleum products and any other substance used as fuel, and the production, supply and use of electricity.

 Fuel and Electricity (Control) Act 1973

-The Fuel and Electricity (Control) Act 1973 (1973 c.
-67) received Royal Assent on 6 December 1973.
+The Fuel and Electricity (Control) Act 1973 (c.
+67) received royal assent on 6 December 1973.
 Its long title is ‘An Act to make temporary provision for controlling the production, supply, acquisition and use of certain substances and of electricity; and for purposes connected with those matters’.